Lawn Care Tips: For healthy grass, adjust your soil pH

 Rock mulch will reflect heat back into shrubs and heat up shallow roots, so it’s not as good for the health of the plant.
 Shredded mulch holds moisture better and stays cooler.

 As long as at least a quarter of the grass is still showing through the leaves, you can mulch the leaves with your mower.
-But if the lawn is 80 to 90 percent covered, you'd better rake some of it up.
-That much mulch creates too much residue, it won't degrade well, and in spring it'll be a matted mess that kills the grass.
+But if the lawn is 80 to 90 percent covered, you’d better rake some of it up as part of your lawn maintenance.
+That much mulch creates too much residue, it won’t degrade well, and in spring it’ll be a matted mess that kills the grass.

-If you're mulching a big area, use a cheaper hardwood mulch for most of it, then top-dress it with cedar or cypress.
-You can also top-dress old, ratty-looking mulch—just sprinkle on a fresh 1-inch layer and it'll look brand new.
-That way you're not paying for something you don't see.
+If you’re mulching a big area, use a cheaper hardwood mulch for most of it, then top-dress it with cedar or cypress.
+You can also top-dress old, ratty-looking mulch—just sprinkle on a fresh 1-inch layer and it’ll look brand new.
+That way you’re not paying for something you don’t see with your lawn maintenance.

 Protect exposed tree roots at the surface of the yard by mulching around the root area.
 A 2- to 4-inch layer of wood chips or shredded bark protects the roots and creates a good growing environment.
 Planting grass right up to a tree trunk is a common practice, but it’s not good for the tree because grass and trees compete for water and nutrients.
 The tree will be healthier and grow faster if you put a 3- to 4-ft. border of mulch around it instead of grass.